 Accredited Land Consultants (ALC) are more than land professionals.
 They’re the most accomplished, the most experienced, and the highest performing land experts across the country— whether they specialize in agricultural land, timberland, ranch and recreational properties, or vacant land for development.

-The results of a REALTORS® Land Institute survey in which 200 random land specialists participated indicated that the average Accredited Land Consultant (ALC) earned $373,925, which is approximately $100,000 more a year than the average earned by non-designee respondents.
-The largest ALC transaction in 2013 was $80 million and the largest ALC transaction reported to date in 2014 is $562 million.
+The results of a REALTORS® Land Institute survey in 2014 of its membership.
+The results indicated that the average Accredited Land Consultant (ALC) earned $373,925, which is approximately $100,000 more per year than the average earned by non-designee respondents.
+The largest ALC transaction to date happened in 2015 and totaled $650 million and the largest ALC transaction reported to date in 2014 is $562 million.

 Successful completion of a total of 104 Land University contact hours, of which 56 are required courses.
 Courses may be completed in a live classroom, online, through the hybrid (independent study) program, and other delivery systems that may be made available.